CREEPSTAKES NOTICE OF RACE 2019

 No boat shall race in an SBCC-sponsored event (except invitational regattas) unless skippered by an SBCC member or associate.
 However, a member’s boat may be skippered by an associate without a member on board only twice in one season, and only once in any series.

-I. RACE SCORING AND TROPHIES
+I. RACE SCORING

 COMMITTEE BOAT ASSIGNMENTS